orkes-io/docs/docs/getting-started/adding-custom-code-worker.md

 We can see that when we run this workflow for amounts >= $10,000, it runs a fraud check.
 If we named the task `fraud-check`, we'd notice that it actually executed (in playground env), but how?
 That's because there is a pre-defined task that is polling and running all the tasks named `fraud-check`.
 We also have the required permissions in the playground for this task.

 So how can we implement this task for ourselves?
-First let's rename the task to a new unique name for ourselves - for ex: `fraud-check-<replace-with-a-unique-value>`.
-And now let’s see how this custom fraud check can be implemented:
+First, let's rename the task to a new unique name for ourselves - for ex: `fraud-check-<replace-with-a-unique-value>`.
+And now, let’s see how this custom fraud check can be implemented:

 View our documentation on [Conductor Clients & SDKs](/content/category/sdks) list and how to import the required dependencies in our applications.
 Refer to the linked repositories in the code samples below to see how to implement the worker.